MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/software-updates-overview.md

 - SharePoint Server 2016

-- SharePoint Server 2016 language pack
+- SharePoint Server 2016 Language Packs

+- SharePoint Server 2019

+- SharePoint Server 2019 Language Packs

 > [!NOTE]
-> The process that installs software updates in stand-alone environments of SharePoint Server 2016 is a simpler process than the process that installs software updates in a server farm and does not require all the steps that are required for a server farm.
+> The process that installs software updates in stand-alone environments of SharePoint Server 2016 or 2019 is a simpler process than the process that installs software updates in a server farm and does not require all the steps that are required for a server farm.

 Micrososft releases Public Updates each month.
 The first update is known as the language independent update.
 This update will often include both feature and security fixes.
 It is also known as the 'sts-x-none' patch.